skybrud/Skybrud.Umbraco.Redirects/README.md

 ## Installation

-The Umbraco 9 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/3.0.0-beta001).
+The Umbraco 9 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 3.0.0-beta001
+dotnet add package Skybrud.Umbraco.Redirects
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 3.0.0-beta001
+Install-Package Skybrud.Umbraco.Redirects
 ```

 **Umbraco 8**